renovatebot/renovate/docs/usage/configuration-options.md

 Consider using instead `matchCurrentValue` if you wish to match against the raw string value of a dependency.

-`matchCurrentVersion` can be an exact SemVer version or a SemVer range:
+`matchCurrentVersion` can be an exact version or a version range:

 ```json
 {